echoix/megalinter/README.md

 <!-- mega-linter-vs-super-linter-section-start -->
 ## MegaLinter vs Super-Linter

-The hard-fork of Super-Linter to be rewritten in Python is not just a language switch: use of python flexibility and libraries allowed to define lots of additional functions described below
+The hard-fork of Super-Linter to be rewritten in Python is not just a language switch: use of python flexibility and libraries allowed to define lots of additional functions described below.

 ### Performances